Drinking water: Parameters to monitor quality

-Throughout most of the world, the most common contamination of raw water sources is from human sewage in particular human fecal pathogens and parasites.
-In 2006, waterborne diseases were estimated to cause 1.8 million deaths while about 1.1 billion people lacked proper drinking water.
-In parts of the world, the only sources of water are from small streams that are often directly contaminated by sewage.

-Pesticides, whether used in agriculture or domestically (e.g. homes, schools, businesses) are potential drinking water contaminants.
+Pesticides are also potential drinking water contaminants of the category chemical contaminants.
 Pesticides may be present in drinking water in low concentrations, but the toxicity of the chemical and the extent of human exposure are factors that are used to determine the specific health risk.

 Perfluorinated alkylated substances (PFAS) are a group of synthetic compounds used in a large variety of consumer products, such as food packaging, waterproof fabrics, carpeting and cookware.
 PFAS are known to persist in the environment and are commonly described as persistent organic pollutants.
 PFAS chemicals have been detected in blood, both humans and animals, worldwide, as well as in food products, water, air and soil.
 Animal testing studies with PFAS have shown effects on growth and development, and possibly effects on reproduction, thyroid, the immune system and liver.
 As of 2022 the health impacts of many PFAS compounds are not understood.
 Scientists are conducting research to determine the extent and severity of impacts from PFAS on human health.
 PFAS have been widely detected in drinking water worldwide and regulations have been developed, or are under development, in many countries.

-Water treatment
+Drinking water quality standards

+Health issues due to low quality

+The World Health Organization considers access to safe drinking-water a basic human right.

+Contaminated water is estimated to result in more than half a million deaths per year.
+More people die from unsafe water than from war, then-U.N. secretary-general Ban Ki-moon said in 2010.
+Contaminated water together with the lack of sanitation was estimated to cause about one percent of disability adjusted life years worldwide in 2010.
+According to the WHO, the most common diseases linked with poor water quality are cholera, diarrhea, dysentery, hepatitis A, typhoid, and polio.

+One of the main causes for contaminated drinking water in developing countries is lack of sanitation and poor hygiene.
+For this reason, the quantification of the burden of disease from consuming contaminated drinking water usually looks at water, sanitation and hygiene aspects together.
+The acronym for this is WASH - standing for water, sanitation and hygiene.